lynnlangit/learning-alibaba-cloud/0_setup_and_iam/readme.md

-### GCP Account Setup and Security
+### Aliyun Account Setup and Security

-- Start with GCP-Setup.md
+- Start with Aliyun-Setup.md
-- Includes IAM gcloud sample scripts and IAM sample json policy
+- ??
+Includes IAM gcloud sample scripts and IAM sample json policy
-- If Enterprise, see GCP Enterprise setup steps
+- ??
+If Enterprise, see Aliyun Enterprise setup steps

+## Client

+There are multiple clients
+- Use Alibaba Cloud API
+- Use scripts